How Drug Smuggling Affects Immigration

 To charge someone with drug smuggling, there is only one thing that law enforcement has to be able to prove – that there were drugs on a person, in his vehicle, or otherwise in his possession while he tried to cross the border.
 This means that someone carrying a small amount of drugs that may be legal in some states, such as marijuana, could have drug smuggling charges filed against him.

 Of course, smuggling is only one charge you might face.
-Charges for drug possession and the sale or distribution of drugs could be added on top of that.
+Charges for drug possession and the sale or distribution of drugs in Vista could be added on top of that.
 That means the penalties will be even worse – time added to a prison sentence, steep fines that bankrupt you.

 Not everyone charged with drug smuggling will face the same penalties.
 These sentences work on a point-based system.
 Points will be added if the drug being smuggled is considered especially dangerous, if the individual being charged has a criminal history, and if there were any injuries or deaths that occurred as a result of the drug smuggling.
 Drug smuggling is not the safest activity, so this sentence enhancement is applied in many cases.